RFK Racing: Ricky Craven (2005)

 When Edwards moved up to Nextel Cup for 2005, Roush hired a former Cup driver, Ricky Craven, to take his place.
 Despite posting seven top tens and winning at Martinsville, Roush and Craven announced they would not be back together in 2006.

 Erik Darnell (2006–2008)

-Erik Darnell piloted the No. 99 truck full-time in 2006 with at first Woolrich, but eventually Northern Tool and Equipment as sponsor to a 2006 Rookie of the Year title.
+Erik Darnell piloted the No. 99 truck full-time in 2006.
 2007 brought about Darnell's first win at Kansas, but inconsistency left the team twelfth in points at season's end.
 In 2008, Darnell captured one win at Michigan by only .005 seconds over eventual champion Johnny Benson and ended the season fourth in the standings.
 This team was shut down after the 2008 season, as the team was being moved up for a part-time schedule in the Nationwide Series.